thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 3. Waiting for the district SELECT element from step 1 to return a *StaleElementReferenceException* when we reference its *text* attribute.

-Essentially, we get a reference to the *district* SELECT element in the [DOM](http://www.w3.org/DOM/) *before* it has been dynamically updated, and then wait for that reference to become stale *after* we select a state and trigger the update to the DOM.
+Essentially, we get a reference to the district SELECT element in the [DOM](http://www.w3.org/DOM/) *before* it has been dynamically updated, and then wait for that reference to become stale *after* we select a state which triggers an update to the DOM.

 We'll repeat this same pattern for the district and project SELECT elements: